gitsachin/wdio_mocha_poc/README.md

 ## Reporter

+To generate the Allure report, execute:
+`npm run report-generate`

 To open the Allure reports, execute:
-`npm report`
+`npm run report`

-To  run test and open the Allure reports once the tests are executed, execute:
+To  run test, generate report and open the report once the tests are executed, execute:
-`test-with-report`
+`npm run test-with-report`